KO Database of Molecular Functions

 KO Assignment Tools

-KOALA / KoAnn BlastKOALA (new version)
+KOALA / KoAnn BlastKOALA

-Purpose Internal GENES annotation Genome annotation service
+Purpose Internal GENES annotation Outside service of genome annotation

 Search program SSEARCH BLASTP